 What are the major issues in the Station Nightclub fire?
+What could have prevented this fire from becoming catastrophic?

 What should the response of an on-duty FLS Director be when there is a fire occurring in a public assembly area of his/her premises?